RndStuff/ZeroBin/README.md

 Code was also pulled from other forks, please look at the fork list on github for merges and changes

+Notes:

+* salts are generated on the fly per paste
+* uses bootstrap theme
+* config file driven

 DEMO: (https://paste.scurvynet.com)

 Screenshot: